smfo/whatILearntToday/Mobile/Flutter/packages/formBuilder.md

 # Form Builder

 A package that makes using forms a lot easier!\
-You don't have to build the form from scratch adding calidators, onchange, collect final user input etc.
+You don't have to build the form from scratch adding validators, onchange, collect final user input etc.

 There are also included common input fields and validators.